LTU-Actor/Core/README.md

 # LTU-Actor Core

-This is the main package of the LTU-Actor autonomous vehicle platfor.
+This is the main package of the LTU-Actor autonomous vehicle platform.
 It has the other packages in this organizations as submodules to track the version used with this version of Core.